Leo Tolstoy

 6

-A person who is not working would cry out from pain if he were to feel in his muscles the very same pain he experiences without noticing while he works.
+A person who is not working would cry out from pain if he were to feel in his muscles the very same pain he experiences without noticing when he works.
 Likewise, a person who does not work on his inner world experiences agonizing pain from the same adversities that someone who considers moral self-perfection to be the main task of life endures without noticing.